HumabHatterZed/WhistleWindInscryptionMods/README.md

 * Singleton - Can only have one copy in your deck at a time.
 * Toxic - Kills survivors when eaten at the Campfire.
 * Spell - Can be played on top of other cards, dies upon play.
-* Special - Can only be obtained through a unique method.
+* Special - Can only be obtained once per run through a unique method.
 * X - Varies
 * M - Mirror
 * T - Passing Time